ropensci-review-tools/pkgcheck-action/README.md

 ### Environment variables

-This action runs with one environment variable of `CI = "ropensci"`.
-This enables [`testthat::skip_on_ci()`](https://testthat.r-lib.org/reference/skip.html), which skips tests if a variable named "CI" is set, regardless of value.
-Alternately, tests can be fine-tuned to skip within `pkgcheck` by setting `testthat::skip_if(Sys.getenv("CI") == "ropensci")`.
+This action runs with two environment variables of `CI = "true"` and `"ROPENSCI" = "true"`.
+The first of these enables [`testthat::skip_on_ci()`](https://testthat.r-lib.org/reference/skip.html), which is commonly used to skips tests on CI systems.
+The second environment variable can be used to skip within `pkgcheck` only by setting `testthat::skip_if(Sys.getenv("ROPENSCI") == "true")`.

 ### Workflow parameters